kvngdre/designPatterns/BehaviouralPatterns/ObserverPattern/README.md

 - **`The Observer`**: This is an interface or abstract class with a method for handling the action when change in the subject has been received.
 The method is usually called _update_ which might have other parameters about the event that occurred as passed by the publisher.

 - **`The Concrete Observer`**: This is a class that implements/extends the observer.
 The business logic for handling the event of a subject value's change is defined in the implemented method.

+In my implementation, the Subject class is my subject, the DataSource class is the concrete subject, the Observer interface is the observer, and the SpreadSheet and Chart classes are my concrete observers.